mcci-catena/Catena-Sketches/catena4460_bsec_ulp/README.md

 ## Bugs

-The documnentation doesn't make it clear whether we should be using a different calibratin file.
+The documentation doesn't make it clear whether we should be using a different calibration file.

 Adafruit and MCCI use a different default address for the BME680 than Bosch does.